Covariance Error Ellipse - sqrt of Eigen value as ellipse axis length

 In the case of arbitrary correlated data, the eigenvectors represent the direction of the largest spread of the data, whereas the eigenvalues define how large this spread really is.

-Thus, the 95% confidence ellipse can be defined similarly to the axis-aligned case, with the major axis of length
+Thus, the 95% confidence ellipse can be defined similarly to the axis-aligned case, with the major axis of length and the minor axis of length

-and the minor axis of length
+and the minor axis of length , where

-, where
+, where and

 represent the eigenvalues of the covariance matrix.